Maple Bacon Baked Beans

 - Place the pot in a 350-degree oven and baked until the sauce is thick and bubbly, about 40 minutes-1 hour.
 You could also skip the oven and pour the bean mixture into a slow cooker to heat and serve.

 I own 4 Dutch ovens and love each one like a little baby.
 They are all in the 5-7 quart range and perfect for high-heat cooking on the stove top and in the oven.
 Beautiful, useful, bright, practical.
 What’s not to love?
 I thought my family was complete.
-Then I saw this 3-quart Enamel Lodge Dutch Oven (Amazon) for just $35!
+Then I saw this 3-quart Enamel Lodge Dutch Oven on Amazon!
 I have more room in my heart, and I want to fill it with this.
 It would be perfect for this recipe and many more.

 This post may contain affiliate links.
 See the disclosure policy for more information.